M64GitHub/1st-shot/README.md

 ## **Next-Generation Terminal Bullet Hell**

 *Authentic Commodore 64 SID music.
 Subpixel-smooth sprite animation.
-Advanced enemy AI.
+Explosions and bonus points.
 All in your terminal.*

 ---